 ♦ Semiconductor chips sent by customers for burn-in are loaded onto burn-in boards.

-♦ The burn-in boards are loaded into the burn-in systems, many of which are designed and fabricated by Avi-Tech.
+♦ The boards are loaded into the burn-in systems, many of which were designed and fabricated by Avi-Tech.

 ♦ The chips are "stressed" under high temperatures and electrical voltages to uncover those with a high likelihood of failure.

-♦ Burn-in boards are then unloaded from the burn-in system and the chips unloaded and subjected to visual inspection for defects.
+♦ Burn-in boards are unloaded from the burn-in system and the chips unloaded and visually inspected for defects.

-♦ Finally the chips are returned to customers.
+♦ All the chips are returned to customers.

 |"Annual net profit after tax growth of 10% should be sustainable"|